risingwavelabs/risingwave/docs/developer/component/storage.md

 After an SSTable is built, there are two files:

-- Meta (`.meta`) file: contains the index of the data file, including cheap index (min, max), Bloom filter and metadata for each block.
+- `Meta (.meta) file`: contains the index of the data file, including cheap index (min, max), Bloom filter and metadata for each block.
-- Data (`.sst`) file: contains all the blocks in the SSTable.
+- `Data (.sst) file`: contains all the blocks in the SSTable.

 After the two files are generated, they will be uploaded to the object storage backend.
 Currently, the following object storage backends are supported:

-- S3: used for production.
+- `S3`: used for production.
-- MinIO: used for integration test.
+- `MinIO`: used for integration test.
 MinIO is compatible with the S3 protocol.
-- In-Memory storage: used for unit test.
+- `In-Memory storage`: used for unit test.